SreeramVem/Email-Intent/README.md

 ## Futer

-.Could add a picture generator to show the ratio of each intent type you get and increase the amount of intent it can find
+Could add a picture generator to show the ratio of each intent type you get and increase the amount of intent types it can find.